 Urinary Tract Infection

 UTIs can cause sudden confusion in older people.
 If the person has a sudden and unexplained change in their behavior, such as increased confusion, agitation, or withdrawal, this may be because of a UTI.
-Many time older people do not even know they have a UTI as symptoms may not be present.
+Many times older people do not even know they have a UTI as symptoms may not be present.
 Your doctor can run a urine test to see if this may be the cause of the changes in behavior.

 Most seniors do not drink enough fluids and that can lead to cognitive changes that mimic dementia.
-Dehydration also can lead to more significant health issues so drinking fluids is vitally important especially for seniors.
+Dehydration also can lead to more significant health issues so drinking fluids is vitally important, especially for seniors.

 Diabetes that has not been diagnosed could cause memory problems, confusion, and poor concentration.
 Ask your doctor to check for diabetes.

 Over time, heavy drinking destroys brain cells that are critical for memory, decision making, balance, and thinking.
 The long-term effects of alcohol can be devastating.
 If this might be causing cognitive issues, speak with your doctor about treatment options.